Skip to main content

 Research synthesisVery low evidenceSmall effect6 studies · 6 beneficial · 0 neutral · 0 harmful

-Across 6 studies, all reported beneficial effects of Lactobacillus brevis SBC8803 on skin health, with predominantly small effect sizes.
-The evidence suggests improvements in skin hydration and reductions in transepidermal water loss, particularly in healthy middle-aged and elderly subjects.
-No dose range or study duration was consistently reported across studies.
+Across 6 papers, all reported beneficial effects of Lactobacillus brevis SBC8803 on skin health, with predominantly small effect sizes.
+The evidence derives entirely from narrative reviews, with no individual trial data or statistical significance reported.
+Most studies suggest benefits for skin hydration and reducing transepidermal water loss, particularly in middle-aged and older adults, but specific dose ranges and study durations were not consistently reported.

-• Studied populations: healthy middle-aged and elderly subjects
+• Studied populations: middle-aged and elderly healthy adults

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 6 studies) — conclusions should be considered preliminary.
-None of the included studies reported statistically significant findings, so the effect may be smaller or less reliable than the direction suggests.
+None of the included studies reported statistical significance, so the true effect may be smaller than the predominant direction suggests.

 6 of 6 papers